-Rare Disease Day, observed annually on the last day of February, is a global initiative to raise awareness and advocate for the rights of individuals and families living with rare diseases.
-Rare Disease Day was created in 2008 by EURORDIS, the European Organisation for Rare Diseases and is coordinated by EURORDIS and its 65+ national alliance patient organisation partners.
-This day unites patients, healthcare professionals, researchers, and organisations to amplify their voices and drive change.
+Rare Disease Day, held every year on the last day of February, is a global movement dedicated to raising awareness and championing the rights of people living with rare diseases and their families.
+Launched in 2008 by EURORDIS (the European Organisation for Rare Diseases), and coordinated alongside 60 national patient alliances, the day unites patients, carers, healthcare professionals, researchers, and organisations worldwide.
+It is a powerful opportunity to share stories, highlight challenges, and drive action to improve diagnosis, care, and support for those affected by rare diseases.

 At FH Europe Foundation, Rare Disease Day is an important date in our calendar, providing an opportunity to raise awareness for Homozygous Familial Hypercholesterolaemia (HoFH) and Familial Chylomicronaemia Syndrome (FCS)

-HoFH (Homozygous Familial Hypercholesterolaemia) is a rare and severe form of FH, affecting approximately 1 in 300,000 people worldwide.
-It occurs when a child inherits two altered FH-causing genes, one from each parent.
-Individuals with HoFH typically have extremely high untreated LDL cholesterol levels, ranging from 400 to 1000 mg/dL (4 to 10 times the normal level).
-Without diagnosis and treatment, HoFH can lead to early-onset cardiovascular complications, including heart disease and aortic valve disease, sometimes appearing in childhood.
+If untreated, individuals with HoFH typically have extremely high LDL-cholesterol levels, ranging from 400 to 1000 mg/dL (4 to 10 times the normal level).
+Without diagnosis and management, HoFH can lead to early-onset cardiovascular complications, including heart disease and aortic valve disease, sometimes appearing in childhood.

 FCS is an autosomal recessive condition, requiring two altered genes—one from each parent.
 Most cases are due to mutations in genes coding for LPL or apolipoprotein C-II, a cofactor necessary for LPL function.
 Symptoms typically appear in childhood or adolescence but may arise later depending on the genetic mutation.